-Suppress Tool load fluctuation even High speed direct cutting on high hardness steel
+Suppress tool load fluctuation with high-speed direct cutting and hard steel

-Surface and Polygon calculation achieves highly precise and highly efficient machining.
+The surface and polygon calculations achieve highly precise and highly efficient machining.

 Z-level Rough Cutting with Multiple Tools

 This is a rough cutting mode that performs Z-level offset cutting for a raw work material.
-Cutter paths are automatically created using multiple tools so that the part left unmachined in rough cutting is removed with a tool of small diameter.
+Cutter paths are automatically created using multiple tools so that the part left un-machined in rough cutting is removed with a small diameter tool.
 Ball end-mill, radius end-mill and flat-end mill tools can be used in combination.

 Z-level Re-machining with Multiple Tools

-The remaining area is detected based on the cutter path information of the previous tool, and efficient re-machining with proper order & less retracting can be achieved.
+The remaining area is detected based on the cutter path information of the previous tool, and efficient re-machining with proper order and less retracting can be achieved.

 This is a function that performs Z-level offset cutting for the remainders detected by specifying the tool of the previous process.
 Ball end-mill, radius end-mill and flat end-mill can be used.